 2. Natural Baby Care

-One thing I never really thought about with my first child until we got home was basic baby care supplies like combs and brushes, nail clippers, etc. Not super exciting gifts, but important to have, none the less.
+One thing I never really thought about with my first child until we got home was basic baby care supplies like combs and brushes, etc. Not super exciting gifts, but important to have, none the less.

 3. Bottles and Sippy Cups